 Alas, this one is important, so grab the bottle of the nearest poison to hand so we can run through this garbage…

-Quick question: did you heard about the “Tenant Fees Act 2019” before now, even in its most vaguest form? ’cause according to this article on JustLandlords (don’t bother clicking the link, it’s not a particularly engaging or useful piece), there’s a “lack of awareness about the change”
+Quick question: did you hear about the “Tenant Fees Act 2019” before now, even in its most vague form? ’cause according to this article on JustLandlords (don’t bother clicking the link, it’s not a particularly engaging or useful piece), there’s a “lack of awareness about the change”

 So, is it true or a pile of rotten cobblers?
 Just curious!

 Before you scamper off because you know it all…